chromagic-development/Machina/README.md

 Installation Steps
 --
+1. Download Machina.zip and Machina.xml files.
-1. Copy the entire Machina folder from Machina.zip to the root of C: so it appears as C:\Machina.
+2. Copy the entire Machina folder from Machina.zip to the root of C: so it appears as C:\Machina.
-2. Install VoiceMacro_1.4_Setup.msi from https://www.voicemacro.net/download and accept all defaults.
+3. Install VoiceMacro_1.4_Setup.msi from https://www.voicemacro.net/download and accept all defaults.
-3. Install winamp210.exe and accept all defaults to stream music.
+4. Install winamp210.exe and accept all defaults to stream music.
-4. Copy all the files in \Machina\Plugins to overwrite files in your VM Plugins folder at \VoiceMacro\Plugins.
+5. Copy all the files in \Machina\Plugins to overwrite files in your VM Plugins folder at \VoiceMacro\Plugins.
-5. Start VoiceMacro and click Edit and import the Machina.xml file.
+6. Start VoiceMacro and click Edit and Import the Machina.xml file you downloaded for the latest macros.
-6. Make sure Machina is selected as the Profile and click Edit.
+7. Make sure Machina is selected as the Profile and click Edit.
-7. Select and double-click on the Initialize Machina macro and provide your API keys for web services.
+8. Select and double-click on the Initialize Machina macro and provide your API keys for web services.
+9. Make sure the Initialize Machina macro is set to (Auto) after selecting it and clicking Auto.
-8. Restart VoiceMacro
+10. Restart VoiceMacro.

 2024 Bruce Alexander